Skip to main content

 Though you probably need it now more than ever, don’t expect faculty to badger you.
 Just as you are preparing for the next stage of your career, whether it’s an assistant professorship, post-doc, a job teaching high school, or a job in a particular sector beyond the classroom, so they are accustoming themselves to that transition, moving from thinking of you as a student to considering you a junior colleague of sorts.
 Consequently they will exert far less control over your time and how you spend it.

 Without developing a hefty case of paranoia, remember that how you present yourself at this stage will directly affect your faculty’s opinion of you (and their letters of recommendation).
-It’s one thing to pass in every single seminar paper weeks or months late (a fault to which I remorsefully confess); it’s another to wander aimlessly through the dissertation process, complaining to everyone you meet, broadcasting every moment of despair and hopelessness.
+It’s one thing to pass in every single seminar paper weeks or even months late (a fault of time mismanagement to which I remorsefully confess); it’s another to wander aimlessly through the dissertation process, complaining to everyone you meet, broadcasting every moment of despair and hopelessness.
 Those moments will come; they will pass.
-Not everyone needs to know about them.
+Most everyone experiences them, but not everyone needs to know about them.
 Choose a couple of trusted friends with whom you can speak (and possibly weep) openly, and otherwise, strengthen your self-confidence and sense of direction.
 Remember your successes in the past: ideas you mastered, books you read, exams you aced.

 Choose an adviser or advisers, and be sure that s/he or they know that s/he or they are your adviser(s).
 Consult with the DGS or chair for advice.